 With Trivial, you’re only paying to write the portions of your logic that are actually custom.
 Depending on the project, this can cut engineering costs by as much as 70%.

-We started Trivial with a hunch that there’s a big group of people who can code a little, but writing a full app more than they want to take on.
+We started Trivial with a hunch that there’s a big group of people who can code a little, but writing is more than they want to take on.
 We think we can make them 10x more productive with the right tools.

 If you know what variables and APIs are, you should be in good shape.